Introduction to Agentic AI

 - Identifying and adding findings from cited sources that were absent from the initial AI-generated text, with targeted additions tied to specific source locations

 The text of each chapter was produced using Generative AI, working from those directions and source materials.
+This is not an unreviewed AI-generated document.
+It is an AI-assisted manuscript produced through human conception, editorial direction, source selection, revision, and verification.
 The AI was the writing instrument; the thinking, the choices, and the editorial judgement were human.
+Responsibility for the final structure, interpretation, editorial choices, and publication of this work rests with the author.

 A note on verification scope